nigelhorne/CGI-Info/README.md

     including `YAML`, `XML`, and `INI`.
     This allows the parameters to be set at run time.

+    On non-Windows system,
+    the class can be configured using environment variables starting with "CGI::Info::".
+    For example:

+        export CGI::Info::max_upload_size=65536

+    It doesn't work on windows because of the case-insensitive nature of that system.

 - `syslog`

     Takes an optional parameter syslog, to log messages to